joshbartelsudig/summit-mmc/frontend/README.md

   - Easy model switching and selection
   - Customizable system prompts per model

+- **Model Chaining**
+  - Sequential processing through multiple models
+  - Configurable system prompts for each model in the chain
+  - Visualization of intermediate and final results
+  - Tabbed interface for configuration and results

 - **User Experience**
   - Responsive design for all screen sizes
   - Dark/Light theme support